-Chuck is a pastor, writer, and broadcaster based in New York City.
-After spending a decade in the radio industry, he added ministry to his plate while continuing to write for outlets like No Depression, The Boot, Sojourners, Consequence of Sound, and others.
-Chuck is the founding pastor of a local church in Hell’s Kitchen and is lucky enough to be working in the radio industry, a world he loves.
+Chuck is a writer and broadcaster based in New York City.
+After spending a decade in the radio industry, he added ministry to his plate while continuing to write for outlets like No Depression, The Boot, Sojourners, Consequence of Sound, Loudwire and others.
+Chuck remains lucky enough to be working in the radio industry, a world he loves.

-Chuck has been in the radio and media industry for 15 years, first getting hooked with his college radio station, The Wildcat 91.9, and then consuming all he could get my ears on.
-He started his professional on-air career on Power Hits 97.5 in Junction City, Kansas, and then found himself filling in for the morning show on KMAJ 1440 in Topeka.
-On the weekends, he was producing weekend shows on KCMO Talk Radio in Kansas City, and eventually wound up managing the digital presences of Entercom’s eight radio stations in Kansas City.
-While at Entercom, he also hosted a weekend talk show on KMBZ and was living his dream as a daily on-air jock for 98.9 The Rock.
+Chuck has been in the radio and media industry for 17 years, first getting hooked with his college radio station, The Wildcat 91.9, and then consuming all he could get his ears on.
+He started his professional on-air career on Power Hits 97.5 in Junction City, Kansas, and found himself filling in for the morning show on KMAJ 1440 in Topeka.
+On the weekends, he was producing weekend shows on KCMO Talk Radio in Kansas City and eventually wound up managing the digital presences of Entercom’s eight radio stations in Kansas City.
+While at Entercom, he hosted a weekend talk show on KMBZ and was living his dream as a daily on-air jock for 98.9 The Rock.

 Fate took him to New York City in 2010 where he managed digital operations for 95.5 WPLJ and 77 WABC.
 He quickly rose to the position of Web Program Director/Assistant Program Director for 77 WABC and not long after found himself sitting in the Program Director’s chair for the heritage talk radio station.
 While serving as PD, he also filled in as on-air host of the morning news show that led into Imus in the Morning.
 During his time with these stations, he began writing a weekly column for All Access called “Digital: On-Air, On-line.”